Nobody wants a dumped car on their doorstep, whether it’s a smashed up wreck or not. Find out how to report an abandoned car and get it towed away.

 If this goes unpaid the council could prosecute the former owner too.

-How do I report an abandoned car?
+How do I report an uninsured car?

-As mentioned, a council enforcement team can’t remove vehicles from private land without the landowner’s consent.
+A council enforcement team can’t remove vehicles from private land without the landowner’s consent.

 This land may be publicly accessible also – perhaps on council housing.